vohuynhquangnguyen/SolarPVDiagnostics/docs/lit review notes.md

     • Dataset: Split train-test by 90-10 ratio, highly imbalance as only 3.4% are defect.
     • Experiments:
     	• Oversampling and no data augmentation: Minority class is enlarged, good-defect ratio is 2:1.
-    	• No versampling and data augmentation: Diversity is enlarged, but still imbalanced.
+    	• No oversampling and data augmentation: Diversity is enlarged, but still imbalanced.
     	• Oversampling and data augmentation: A more balanced and diverse dataset.
     • Results:
     	• With only minor oversampling and data augmentation: FNR is high (50.26% and 38.89%).
     	• Only oversampling: Performed well on training set with low BER, but poorly on validation set -> overfitted.
     	• Only data augmentation: Reduced FPR and FNR, but High BER (19.57%).
     	• Combine both: Overfitting is reduced, low BER (7.73%), low FNR (12.96%), tolerable slightly increase in FPR.

+8.

+9. Unsupervised Anomaly Detection for X-Ray Images
+    • Use unsupervised methods to detect anomalies to evaluate X-ray images of hands.
+    • Propose a powerful preprocessing pipeline to reduce the effect of noise.
+    • Evaluate on multiple approaches and can also achieve satisfying results without labels.
+    • Preprocessing: Cropping using Otsu Binarization -> Hand Localization by manually labelling bounding boxes and then fine-tuning a SSD with MobileNet -> Segmentation using Photoshop to achieve pixel-wise mask -> Image resizing (for GAN-based models) -> Data augmentation (horizontal/vertical flipping, channel-wise multiplication, rotation, scaling) -> Pad images to 512x512 (AE + DCGAN) or 128x128 (BiGAN + αGAN) pixels.
+    • Models:
+    	• AEs: Using a variant of reconstruction loss - masked reconstruction loss.
+    		• CAE: Fully CNNs, with Batch Norm and ReLU activation, spatial resolution 16x16, 512 channels.
+    		• VAE: Additional loss term introduced as KLD between N (µ(x), Σ(x)) and N (0, I).
+    		• Usage: Pixel-wise heatmap, expecting anomalies with high errors in highlighting regions hardest to reconstruct, obtain an image-wise score towards anomalous regions.
+    	• GANs:
+    		• DCGAN: Fully connected CNNs.
+    		• BiGAN/ALIGAN: Extends DCGAN with an extra encoder to encode real images to latent space.
+    		• α-GAN: 4 sub-networks: Encoder, Code-discriminator, Generator, Decoder.
+    		• Output of discriminator as anomaly score (mean over code discriminator and discriminator probability for α-GAN).
+    • Experiments:
+    	• Single channel images, trained on images without anomaly, images split by patient.
+    	• Train models from scratch without transfer learning, perform manual hyperparameter search on validation set to choose best performers per type w/r/t ROC-AUC.
+    • Results:
+    	• All models have best runs when data is fully preprocessed.
+    	• Histogram equalization improves results of AE-based models consistently.
+    	• Top-k (k = 200) loss values across all pixels does not improve the result.
+    	• Best ROC-AUC score with 60.7% for α-GAN using the discriminator probability, and 57% for CAE with pixel-level anomaly scores for better intepretability.
+    	• All methods with reconstruction loss were able to generate heatmaps of anomalous regions that non-experts can interpret.